Kitchen Staples and Equipment

 - Chrissy Teagan’s frying pan – I know, I know… We aren’t supposed to do non-stick anymore.
 But the size of this pan is perfect and the nonstickiness is nice sometimes!

-- Plastic spoon – If you can get to a local restaurant supply store, they will have something for like $1 that will last you forever.
+- Plastic spoon – If you can get to a local restaurant supply store, they will have something like this for $1 that will last you forever.
 In the meantime, this is the only kind of spoon you need in your kitchen.

 - Silicone baking sheets – If it’s good enough for Martha Stewart, it’s good enough for me!
 Great way to keep you from wasting bunches of parchment while you bake.